alphagov/govuk-developer-docs/source/manual/on-call.html.md

   like the homepage and site search.
 They are useful when network access to all the machines running GOV.UK is down.

 PagerDuty list [the phone numbers that notifications come from][pagerduty-numbers].
-The number at the moment is +1 (415) 349-5750.

 [pagerduty-numbers]: https://support.pagerduty.com/hc/en-us/articles/202828870-Phone-numbers-notifications-are-sent-from